StrawberryChocolateFudge/opBNB-Escrow/README.md

 These are the important smart contract functions that mutate the state.

-`createEscrow(address buyer,address seller`
+`createEscrow(address buyer,address seller,address _ERC20`
 An address can create an escrow if they have accepted the terms.
 The escrows are stored indexed.
 The state of the created escrow is awaiting_payment

-A created escrow is accessed by index as a "detail"
+A created escrow is accessed by index as a "detail" _ERC20 is the address of the token used.
+It must be zero address for Gas token payments

-`depositPay(uint2546 detail)`
+`depositPay(uint256 detail)`
-The pay can be deposited by anyone for a specific escrow.
+The pay can be deposited by the buyer for a specific escrow.
 The state of the escrow will become awaiting_delivery

+`depositErc20Pay(uint256 detail, uint256 amount)`
+The pay  can be deposited in ERC20 tokens by the buyer.
+The spend must be approved first

 `confirmDelivery(uint256 detail)`
 The buyer or the agent can confirm the delivery of a service.
 The agent should only do so on dispute resolution.
 The state of the escrow will be  delivered